vladyslavnUA/tip-calculator/README.md

 - [Python](https://www.python.org/)

 ## Features
-Surely, more features to come but as of now, the project runs fluidly across the ```macOS```platform.
+Surely, more features to come but as of now, the project runs fluidly across the ```macOS```platform., it will calculate your total after tip and let you split it with friends.
 Feel free to open pull requests to pitch in some code for new features.

 ## Installation
 In order to get this mini-software on your operating system, head over to the [releases](https://github.com/vladyslavnUA/tip-calculator/releases) github page and download ```calc.zip```